hlovdal/etckeeper-actions/README.md

 ### TODO list

-* Figure out how to share code between the two files.
+* Figure out how to share code between the three files.

 ## FAQ